Posted 29th April, 2018 by Alex Kallimanis 2 Comments

 2 Days in Athens

-Athens is the oldest capital in Europe and has a wealth to offer visitors.
-While the city’s pace can be frenzied and chaotic at times, it’s a city packed with wonderful history, epic views of the Aegean Sea, delicious food and fun nightlife in the Plaka, Monastiraki, Pysri and Gazi neighborhoods.
+Athens is the oldest capital in Europe and is considered the birthplace of democracy.
+The city’s pace can be frenzied and chaotic at times, which can detract from a perfect week in Greece.
+But it’s a city packed with epic sites, stunning vistas of the Aegean Sea, delicious food and fun nightlife in the Plaka, Monastiraki, Pysri and Gazi neighborhoods.

-Athens is one of the few capitals in Europe to have beaches.
-You can even catch the Athens coastal tram to the beaches from Syntagma Square (home of the Greek parliament) going towards the seaside town of Voula.
-If you want to stay on the beach in Athens, consider the Poseidon Hotel in nearby Faliro Beach.
+Athens is one of the few capitals in Europe to have beaches on its doorstep.
+The Athens coastal tram has 3 lines, with great views of the Saronic Gulf.
+Blue line 3 runs from Syntagma Square (home of the Greek parliament) to the seaside town of Voula.
+If you want to stay along the beach in Athens, stay at the Poseidon Hotel in nearby Faliro Beach.

 Optional Day Trip to Delphi, Meteora or Athens One Day Cruise

-An excursion to rack up several islands on a day trip from Athens is Athens One Day Cruise, which you can read all about in my review of that cruise.
+An excursion to rack up several islands on a day trip from Athens is Athens One Day Cruise, which you can read about in my review of that cruise.
 Athens One Day Cruise travels to the beautiful carless island of Hydra, along with Poros and Aegina.
 This is a great idea if you want to see a lot of Greek islands, but are short on time.
 The cruise costs around €100 ($125 US) per person, leaving at 8 am and returning at 7:15 pm.

 Atop Mount Parnassus, Delphi is the most visited archeological site in Greece outside the Acropolis.
 The important mountainside archaeological complex dates back to the 4th century BC and contains the remains of the temples of Apollo and Athena Pronaia, as well as an ancient theater and stadium.
 The views of the surrounding mountains from the ancient site are fantastic.
 You can take a Delphi day trip from Athens from $115 US per person.

-You can also consider a 2 day trip to Meteora and Delphi from Athens, for $226 per person including accommodation in a 4 star hotel.
+You can also consider a 2 day trip to Meteora and Delphi from Athens, for $226 per person including accommodation in a 4-star hotel.
 It’s been quite a few years since I visited Delphi and Meteora, and when I did, I traveled there independently, combining train travel and taxis.
 You can also rent a car and drive to Delphi or Meteora, planning an overnight in Kalambaka, the town adjacent to Meteora.

 Day 3 Ferry to Naxos or Fly to Crete

-Naxos Day 3 and 4
+If You Choose Naxos: Day 3 and 4

-Naxos’s pedestrian-only old town resembles that of Mykonos, but Naxos is more authentic and just as picturesque.
-You also get better bang for buck with money on Naxos over Mykonos, as accommodation and restaurants are cheaper and generally more hospitable.
+Naxos’s pedestrian-only old town resembles that of Mykonos, but Naxos is generally more authentic.
+You also get better value for your money on Naxos over Mykonos, as accommodation and restaurants are cheaper and generally more hospitable.
 Naxos also has great beaches and authentic villages in the mountains.
 Rent a car and take a day trip to lovely mountainous villages like Chalkia, Filoti, Apeirenthos, and Appolonas on day 4.
 Or just lie on the beach in Naxos Chora or Aghia Ana.

 Or Crete for Days 3 and 4

 Heraklion, which is the capital of Crete, is better for history lovers.
-The ancient ruins of Knossos are just outside town, which was referenced by Homer in The Odyssey.
+Referenced by Homer in TheOdyssey, the ancient ruins of Knossos are just outside town.
 If you only have a week in Greece, it’s best to pick either Chania or Heraklion.
 You can stay on a nearby beach in either town.